jasonkuo41/Decuplr.Serialization.Binary/src/Decuplr.Serialization.Binary.Shared/Annontation.md

 Formats the current type to a convertible target type when serializing, and convert back when deserialized.

-There are set of limitations of what FormatAs can do in the current version.

-- The target type that replaces the current type must be in the same assembly

 #### [UseNamespace]

 Notates a type to use the parser provided by a specific namespace.
 When applied on an attribute,